 You may select pre-recorded bank details for the SMSF or for the Agent’s trust account where the refund will be paid directly to the Trust account.

-If the Fund has separate account, then select those details from Agent's record.
-Select Utilities > Control Record > Banking tab.
-See Setting up your Control Record Properties for Banking.
+If the agent on the Return Properties Staff tab is blank, then the account details will default from those recorded for the Practice under Utilities > Control Record > Banking tab.
+Refer to Setting up your Control Record Properties for Banking.

 Alternatively, enter the details directly into the fields provided at this item: